zshwuhan/AD-Link/README.md

 # GD-Link
-This is the MATLAB code for GD-Link.GD-Link is to link accounts of the same user across different social platforms.
+This is the MATLAB code for GD-Link.
+GD-Link is to

+This is version 1.

 This example is executed in the data set Facebook-Twitter.
-There are around 3600 link pairs cross two platform, and the original data has been preprocessed to user feature vector.
+There are around 3600 truth matching user pairs across two platform, and the original data has been preprocessed to user feature vector.

-Because CVX or MOSEK optimization method as mentioned in the paper is related to the third-party software, the gradient descent is used as optimization method in this version.
-More optimization algorithms will be available in following versions.
+Input: User attributes feature vectore e.g., user name, screen name, description, network, post.

+Output: Projection matrix and weights.

+If any question, please feel free to contact mux@lamda.nju.edu.cn.

+We will update the progress in http://lamda.nju.edu.cn/mux/